SiliconLabs/wisun-br-linux-docker/README.md

 > You have to log out and back in for this to take effect.

-For the next step, the Raspberry Pi needs access to this private GitHub repository.
-We recommend you follow [GitHub guidelines on how to set up a new SSH key on your Pi][2].
-Refer to the Linux documentation to create or use an SSH key.

 You should now be able to clone the repository on your Raspberry Pi:

     git clone git@github.com:SiliconLabs/wisun-br-linux-docker.git